kiransabne/calmecac/README.md

 $ plis run web bash
 ```

-2. Run Epick:
+2. Run Calmecac:

 ```
 $ plis start
 ```

-That command will lift every service Epick needs, such as the `rails server`.
+That command will lift every service Calmecac needs, such as the `rails server`.

 It may take a while before you see anything, you can follow the logs of the containers with: